Light63/LITA_CUSTOMERDATA_PROJECT/README.md

 viii.
 Revenue: Total revenue generated from the customer.

 ix.
-DURATION: Duration of the subscription in months.
+Duration: Duration of the subscription in months.

 x.
 Key Areas of Analysis.